jruels/ansible-best-practices/labs/aap-surveys/index.md

-Within the Details window, select Module command, in Arguments type systemctl status httpd and click Next.
+Within the Details window, select the command module, in Arguments type systemctl status httpd and click Next.